hackclub/hackclub/meta/labs/rejection-email.md

 Introduce yourself by sharing one challenge you know you'll face with your club this year.

-Looking forward to watching the coding community grow at your school Dave
+Looking forward to watching the coding community grow at your school,
+Dave